awsmug/wp-devops/Readme.md

 local IP to the php.ini file.
 This can be done in the 'conf/php' directory and replace the *#DEBUG_REMOTE_IP#* string with your local IP.
 The default remote debugging port is *9000*.

+### phpMyAdmin

+You can reach the phpMyAdmin interface at the URL http://localhost:8080.

 ## System

 ### Docker environment for development